keystonejs/keystone/docs/guides/migrations.md

 | ExampleList | id          | integer   |
 | ExampleList | age         | text      |

-Keystone cannot make this change for you because there may be existing data with a type of `integer`.
-Sometimes migration is as simple as converting an `integer` to a `string` but in certian cases, such as this, it requires programatically resolving the appropriate.
+Keystone cannot make this change for you because there could be existing data with a type of `integer`.
+Sometimes migrations can be as simple as converting an `integer` to a `string` but in this case we need to programatically resolving the appropriate value.

 ## Migration options